The Lonely Position of Neutral

-The Lonely Position of Neutral is the debut album by American alternative metal band Trust Company.
+The Lonely Position of Neutral is the debut album by American rock band Trust Company.
 It was released on July 22, 2002 internationally and on July 23, 2002, in the United States; a version including two bonus tracks was released on February 19, 2003.
 The Lonely Position of Neutral is Trust Company's most successful album to date and was certified gold for sales in excess of 500,000 copies.
 The track "Drop to Zero" was also known as "The Lonely Position of Neutral" back when the band was known as 41Down, and was later remade for this album.

 The album's lead single, "Downfall," was released in 2002.
 It gained the band its breakthrough popularity for both its infectious melody and unusual music video.
 The track reached number six on both the Mainstream Rock Tracks and Modern Rock Tracks charts, and earned a spot at number 91 on the Billboard Hot 100 pop chart.
 The video features front-man Kevin Palmer walking down a street, with everything behind him blown away by wind.
 It found significant airplay on MTV2.
 "Running from Me" was the second single from the album and released in the same year.
 Its video features the band wearing strange masks and unveiling them in the pouring rain.
-The third single, "The Fear," was released in 2003.
+The third single, "The Fear", was released in 2003.